 In Italy a national surveillance system of congenital rubella and rubella infections in pregnancy is active since 2005 in order to monitor progress toward elimination.

-This report shows national and regional surveillance data for the period 2005 - 2015.
+This report shows national and regional surveillance data for the period January 2005 - August 2016.
 Reclassification of some cases due to updated information may be responsible for minor variation of data respect to the previous bulletins.
-Moreover a retrospective search of congenital rubella cases by reviewing hospital records and a crosscheck with surveillance notifications was conducted in 2015.

 Highlights